Six Months Earlier

 “Is what you saw that upsetting to you, Miss Mason?” he asked curiously.

 “Upsetting?
-No. I just… I’m just… you startled me,” I told him.
+No. I just… I’m just… you startled me,” she told him.

-“I’m sorry,” I told him again.
+“I’m sorry,” she told him again.

-“You see now, Miss Mason, although I am confident enough in what I do in my personal time, that doesn’t mean I would like it displayed through the media for the entire world to see,” he explained as he smirked at me.
+“You see now, Miss Mason, although I am confident enough in what I do in my personal time, that doesn’t mean I would like it displayed through the media for the entire world to see,” he explained as he smirked at her.

 “Do I intimidate you, Miss Mason?”
 He asked, cocking his eyebrow.

-“I’m not afraid,” I said immediately.
+“I’m not afraid,” she said immediately.